ncatlab/nlab-content/pages/0/3/7/2/2730/content.md

-The is a page similar to other "Journal Club" pages where we attempt to understand some concept.
+This is a page similar to other "Journal Club" pages where we attempt to understand some concept.
 In this case it is the category [[M-Set]].
 Other Journal Club pages include:

 * [[An Exercise in Kantization]]
 * [[geometric infinity-function theory|Geometric ∞-Function Theory]]